-Next offset the arc and line 1.5mm.
+Next offset the arc and line around the power button 1.5mm.

 We need to extend the straight line and trim everything so you are left with this.

 Use this sketch as a trim tool and remove the purple section pictured below.